-This Namecheap vs. Cloudways comes from someone with firsthand experience with both web hosts.
+This Namecheap vs. Cloudways comparison comes from someone with firsthand experience with both web hosts.

 I started using Namecheap in 2015, then on a shared hosting server.
-In 2020, during covid 19, I migrated to EasyWP, the cloud-managed WordPress hosting from Namecheap.
+In 2020, during COVID-19, I migrated to EasyWP, Namecheap’s cloud-managed WordPress hosting.

 After three years with EasyWP, I migrated to the Cloudways DigitalOcean server in April 2023.

 Why did I move to Cloudways?
-And leave EasyWP?
+And left EasyWP?

 You’ll find all the answers in this comparison review of Namecheap versus Cloudways.